XplaiNLP/xplainlp.github.io/content/publication/Multi-task-learning/index.md

 ---
 title: 'Multi-Task Learning for German Text Readability'
-subtitle: 'Salar Mohtaj, Vera Schmitt, Razieh Khamsehashari, Sebastian Möller'
+subtitle: 'Salar Mohtaj, Vera Schmitt, Razieh Khamsehashari, Sebastian Möller - In *Proceedings of the 9th Italian Conference on Computational Linguistics CLiC-it 2023*'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here